Campaign History of the 151e Régiment d'Infanterie - XXVI

 Suddenly, at around 4:30 pm, this large grey mass emerges onto the Gournay – Compiègne road.
 We stiffened up waiting to receive them, finger on the trigger, waiting for the signal to fire.
 Suddenly, an artillery barrage of all calibers is unleashed against them, while we open up on them with rifles and machine guns.
 In light of this good trick played by the artillerymen, we laugh and even dance about.
 Arms and legs fly through the air as the terrified Boches flee backward and try to pass through our barrage.
 Almost all are blown away by the savage barrage.A temporary lull in the back and forth fighting then settled in.
 Liaison with the 162 RI is once again established by 3 Bat., which is in line with the 162, which itself had withdrawn toward Côte 108 and Bois "Le Chêne".
 The 5 Co. plugs the hole that had existed between the 151 and the 162.
 In the evening, 1 Bat. regroups and moves towards Côte 105 where the 6, 7, and 2 MG Cos. are already established.
 In summary, the day had begun with a fierce enemy attack, followed by enemy infiltration movements supported by a great number of machine-guns and sub machine-guns.
 The unannounced retreat of the 32 RI turned the relieving reinforcement effort into a situation where the units of the 151 became engaged from the very start of the action.
 Moreover, this retreat led to the left flank of the 151 (2 Bat.) being exposed to the enemy.
 Owing to the artillery batteries displacing, in the morning friendly artillery was unable to provide supporting fire as they should have.

 The 151’s tenacious defense, together with the rest of the 69th Division, had limited the enemy’s gains to between 800 meters to a kilometer.
 Its conduct had also earned the regiment its third citation in the Orders of the Army but at great cost.
 Losses for the regiment on 10 June include 34 killed, 379 wounded and 154 missing.
 Included among the casualties were Lieut.
 Courreaux (pioneers platoon), Sous-Lieut.
 Lecerf (2 Co.), Sous-Lieut. de la Ferrière (9 Co.) and Sous-Lieut.
-Maurice Pochon (11 Co.) all killed.
+Maurice Pochon (11 Co.), all killed.
 Capt.
 Pey (3 Bat.), Capt.
 Edmond (2 Co.), Lieut.
 Donsimoni (1 Co.), Lieut.
 Metayer, Lieut.
 Dumesnil (11 Co.), Sous-Lieut.
 Puzenat (11 Co.), and Lieut.
 Pegon (6 Co.) were wounded.
 The following leadership changes are made: Sous-Lieut.
 Froissard takes command of 1 Co., Sous-Lieut.
 Houdin (3 Co.) takes command of 2 Co., Sous-Lieut.
 Roudant takes command of 9 Co., and Sous-Lieut.
 Bruns (10 Co.) takes command of 11 Co.

 11 June: Per orders of the 69 DI, the 2 Bat. is put at the disposition of the 162 RI and is sent to occupy the Bois "Le Chêne".
 The 1 Bat. detaches a section to guard the bridge head at the Féculerie d'Arsonval.
-At 1300 hrs, the regiment is informed that a strong French counter-attack was executed with the objective being from west to east the front of St. Maur – La Taule and ground further north.
+At 1300 hrs, the regiment is informed that a strong French counter-attack (involving 4 divisions and 150 tanks) was executed with the objective being from west to east the front of St. Maur – La Taule and ground further north.
 In front of the regiment’s front, 1 and 3 Bats. are ordered to send out reconnaissance parties up to Côte 116 (south of Bois Ressons and near Ferme Porte).
 At 1400 hrs, the two recon parties set off to their assigned objectives and make contact with the enemy to the south – southwest of Ferme Porte and are met with rifle and machine-gun fire.
 A reconnaissance pushed up towards Bois de Perimont reported that the woods was strongly occupied.

 All through the day the enemy attempts to advance through infiltration movements towards the exits of Bois de Perimont in a north-south direction and the ravine to the east of Côte 105 in a northeast-southwest direction.
 These infiltrations are stopped by the regiments rifle and machine-gun fire.
 Around 1700 hrs the enemy is reported to be assembling on a front between Côte 68 and Côte 110.
 The bifurcation of the roads leading from Ferme Porte to Gournay and to the Féculerie is held by the enemy, which has set up trench mortars there.
 The Germans also produce on several occasions clouds of dark smokescreens.
 Counter artillery unleashed on the front between Côte 68 and Côte 110.
 Despite strong pressure and numerous attempts at infiltration, night falls without the Germans making progress forward.
 The regiment is ordered to dig trenches with their mission still being to hold their positions at any price until the end of the day.
 The 1 and has two companies in line, with two sections in support and two sections in reserve of the regiment.
 The 3 Bat. has two companies in line and one company in reserve.
 The 2 Bat. remains at the disposition of the 162 RI.
 Losses for the regiment on 11 June include 8 killed and 26 wounded (including Lieut.
 Le Tollec commanding the 37mm gun platoon).
 Capt.
 Thomas (adjudant major of the 2 Bat.) takes command of 3 Bat.